salmant/Kubernetes-Cassandra-Cluster/README.md

 A container's file system lives only as long as the container exists.
 Therefore, if a container is terminated or restarts, filesystem changes are all lost.
-For more consistent storage that is independent of the container, you can use a PersistentVolume.
+For more consistent storage that is independent of the container, you can use a `PersistentVolume`.
-PersistentVolume is an interface to the actual backing storage.
+`PersistentVolume` is an interface to the actual backing storage.

 <br>Create the YAML file: [cassandra-persistent-volume.yml](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/cassandra-persistent-volume.yml)
 <br><br>
 Thefore, you can find all data persistently stored on the Docker host machine in folder `/data/cassandra` where Cassandra Pod run.
-Here, the Access Mode is defined as ReadWriteOnce that means the Volume can be mounted as read-write by a single node.
+Here, the Access Mode is defined as `ReadWriteOnce` that means the Volume can be mounted as read-write by a single node.
-ReadWriteOnce is the most common use case for Persistent Disks and works as the default access mode for most applications.
+`ReadWriteOnce` is the most common use case for Persistent Disks and works as the default access mode for most applications.
 <br>
 ## Step 5: Create a Cassandra Persistent Volume Claim
-A PersistentVolumeClaim is a request for a PersistentVolume with specific attributes such as storage size.
+A `PersistentVolumeClaim` is a request for a `PersistentVolume` with specific attributes such as storage size.
 In between, the system matches the claim to an available volume and binds them together.

 <br>Create the YAML file: [cassandra-persistent-volume-claim.yml](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/cassandra-persistent-volume-claim.yml)
 <br><br>
 ## Step 6: Create Cassandra Replication Controller
-ReplicationController is used to replicate Pods.
-It means that ReplicationController creates multiple copies of Cassandra Pod and keep them running.
+`ReplicationController` is used to replicate Pods.
+It means that `ReplicationController` creates multiple copies of Cassandra Pod and keep them running.
-ReplicationController makes sure that there is always a especific number of pods running.
+`ReplicationController` makes sure that there is always a especific number of pods running.
 Default number, if not especified, is a single one.
-In other words, ReplicationController creates by default only one Cassandra Pod, if the replica set number is not determined.
+In other words, `ReplicationController` creates by default only one Cassandra Pod, if the replica set number is not determined.

 <br>Create the YAML file: [cassandra-replication-controller.yml](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/cassandra-replication-controller.yml)
 <br><br>
-The Cassandra Pod has a Volume of type "persistentVolumeClaim" that lasts for the life of the Pod, also if the container restarts or even terminates.
+The Cassandra Pod has a Volume of type `persistentVolumeClaim` that lasts for the life of the Pod, also if the container restarts or even terminates.
 As mentioned before, data is stored where Persistent Volume points to.
 <br>
 ## Step 7: Deploy the Cassandra Cluster
 By executing the following commands respectively, the Cassandra Cluster which initially contains only one Cassandra Pod will be deployed.